gotson/komga-website/website/docs/guides/kmreader.md

 # Read with KMReader

-[KMReader](https://kmreader.everpcpc.com/) is a native iOS, macOS, and tvOS client for Komga, featuring powerful comic (DIVINA) and EPUB readers with multi-server and offline support, as well as admin tools and realtime dashboard refresh via SSE like the WebUI.
+[KMReader](https://kmreader.everpcpc.com/) is a native iOS, macOS, and tvOS client for Komga, featuring powerful DIVINA and EPUB readers, a multi-server vault, cloud-drive-like offline access, adaptive dashboards, and admin tools with realtime metrics via SSE.

 <div class="text--center">